bctnry/flowmark/docs/manual.md

 Note that this description of algorithm does not mention "idling procedure" like TRAC; while it's possible in Flowmark to use an idling procedure like TRAC, this implementation does not use one and its REPL is implemented separately instead.

-## Defining text macros in Flowmark
+## Defining text macros in Weave

-In Flowmark there are two kinds of macros, called normal macro and freeform macro respectively.
+In Weave there are two kinds of macros, called normal macro and freeform macro respectively.

 ### Defining normal macro

 Normal macro is the same as plain-old macros in T64.
-In Flowmark, defining a normal macro is done in two steps:
+In Weave, defining a normal macro is done in two steps:

 + Define a form with `\def`;
 + Turn the defined form with `\init.macro`.

-The syntax for normal macro in Flowmark is taken from TRAC T84: gaps are represented by integers surrounded with angle brackets `<>`.
+The syntax for normal macro in Weave is taken from TRAC T84: gaps are represented by integers surrounded with angle brackets `<>`.
 For example:

 ```
 \def(STR,(The quick brown <2> jumps over the lazy <1>.));